dpwgc/sqlmidway/README.md

       - name: testGroup
         # returned field name is changed to lower camel (support: lowerCamel,upperCamel,underscore)
         format: lowerCamel
-        # debug mode, which returns the generated SQL statement when responding to the result
-        debug: true

         # API information (multiple API can be configured)
         apis: